ErnestOrt/Trampoline/README.md

 ####Requirements

-* Being in a MAC os
-* java 8
+* Java 8
-* apache maven (v3.2.1)
+* Apache Maven (v3.2.1)
-* enable shutdown endpoint on your spring boot microservices
+* Enable shutdown endpoint on your spring boot microservices

 ####How do I make it work?